 Spicer Orchards in Fenton is another farm where we have picked both apples and cherries in the past.
 They are the best location for cherries offering both sweet and tart (pie) cherries typically in July.
-We don’t typically pick apples there since they are further from our house.
+We usually visit other apple orchards to pick apples that are closer to our house, but have picked at the Spicer apple orchard sometimes since they offer earlier varieties of apples.
+They are already picking for the 2016 season on Labor Day Weekend.
 They also offer a lot of other activities such as inflatables, playground, animals, hayrides, pony rides, train rides, face painting, sand art, and more.
 Many of the extra activities have an added cost.
 They also offer a winery and a few indoor tables to enjoy your cider and donuts away from the yellow jackets.

 Wiard’s Orchard and Country Fair

 Wiard’s Orchard and Country Fair combines u-pick fruit with the activities of a country fair.
 The Country Fair opens on weekends starting Saturday, September 10.
 Beginning September 23 they will also be open Fridays in September and Wednesday-Fridays in October.
 In addition to offering u-pick apples starting September 10, they also offer family fun with corn maze, playgrounds, slides, inflatables, mini-golf and more.
 The downside is the admission price ($9.75/person Wednesday-Friday and $16.75/person Saturday & Sunday, free for babies under 2).
 Apple and Pumpkin picking are only for Country Fair guests.
 We only visited the market at Wiard’s (once), and never their orchard or Country Fair, largely due to the cost.
 Our visit was around lunchtime on a Sunday and the parking lot was crowded for the Country Fair.